 This Goon Squad, representing Detroit’s 7 Mile road, often rap about partaking in criminal activities.
 They’re thugs, after all.
 But, while several people are harmed over the course of the set, their biggest crime seems to be stealing (sampling) other people’s music.
 Marvin Gaye is the victim on No Place, about a man serving time in prison.
-It’s deep but doesn’t leave as much of an impact as No Trust, another prison story but one that deals with unfaithful “hoes” on the outside.
+It’s deep but doesn’t leave as much of an impact as No Trust, another prison story that deals with unfaithful “hoes” on the outside.
 It’s the best song.
 The chorus doesn’t really make sense; first he says he trusts nobody, then he says he only trusts a few people; plus it plays just once and lasts for only four bars, but it’s catchy and the echoed shout ends it on a perfect note.

 my rating = 2 of 5